 - Your other symptoms are resolving.

-Five days is a minimum and some people may need to isolate longer.
-If you do not meet the criteria after 5 days, continue to isolate until you are fever-free for 24-hours without fever reducing medication and your other symptoms have improved.
+Five full days is a minimum and some people may need to isolate longer.
+If you do not meet the criteria after 5 full days, continue to isolate until you are fever-free for 24-hours without fever reducing medication and your other symptoms have improved.
 Isolate longer if you are instructed to do so by a contact tracer or medical professional.

-If you meet the criteria to leave isolation after 5 days, and a contact tracer or medical professional did not instruct you to isolate for longer, you must continue to wear a well-fitted mask around others for 5 additional days.
+If you meet the criteria to leave isolation after 5 full days, and a contact tracer or medical professional did not instruct you to isolate for longer, you must continue to wear a well-fitted mask around others for 5 additional days.

 - If you are unable to wear a mask around others, isolate for a full 10 days.